GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

     Sets a unique name prefixed used for the top-level KML filename and the directory where all products will be written [GMT_Quadtree].

+.. _-S:

+**-S**
+    Place all the level files in a single directory (named *prefix*) instead of writing them to sub-directories named after the levels 0, 1, ...

 .. _-V: